matthewpriddy/azure-vm-resource/README.md

 </p>
 <p>

-Now that we have our Resource group created, let's move on to creating our first of three distinctive Virtual Machines.
+Now that we have our Resource group created, let's move on to deploying our first of three distinctive Virtual Machines.
+The first will be a Windows 10 Virtual Machine.

 1.
 ![test](https://github.com/matthewpriddy/azure-vm-resource/blob/main/Create%20Virtual%20Machine%201st.png?raw=true)